prometheusresearch/baseline-codebase/src/rex.forms/README.rst

 platform.
 For more details on any particular class, please read the API reference documentation.

-Channel
-    This class represents an Electronic Data Capture application for which a Form can be configured.

 Form
     This class represents an augmentation of an InstrumentVersion (from ``rex.instrument``) that defines the presentation and behavior of the data capture interface on the web.

-Task
-    This class represents a requirement or check-list item for a Subject (from ``rex.instrument``) that tells the system to prompt the User to complete the specified Form.

-Entry
-    This class represents a preliminary or historical version of an Assessment (from ``rex.instrument``) that is used in a multiple-data-entry application to capture the separate instances of the data prior to reconcilation, or is used to record the previous revisions of an Assessment if it is modified after completion.

 DraftForm
     This class represents a version of a Form that is in the process of being